robbert-vdh/yabridge/README.md

   being able to start.
 There should be plugin output messages in your DAW or terminal that with more information on what went wrong.

+- If you're using a _lot_ of plugins and you're unable to load any new plugins, then you may be running into Xorg's client limit.
+The exact number of plugins it takes for this to happen will depend on your system and the other applications running in the background.
+An easy way to check if this is the case would be to try and run `wine cmd.exe` from a terminal.
+If this prints a message about the maximum number of clients being reached (or if you are not able to open the terminal at all), then you might want to consider using [plugin groups](#plugin-groups) to run all instances of your most frequently used plugins within a single process.

 ## Performance tuning

 Running Windows VST plugins under Wine should have minimal performance impact,